-Principal Investigator: Ana-Maria Olteteanu
+Principal Research Scientist: Ana-Maria Olteteanu

 I work at the intersection of artificial intelligence and cognitive science, trying to understand how humans solve various tasks and build computational approaches which enable artificial intelligence systems to solve similar classes of tasks.
 My current focus is on creative problem solving.

-My current project investigates representations and processes which can be applied in cognitively-inspired ArtificiaI Intelligence for creative problem-solving.
+My current project investigates representations and processes which can be applied in cognitively-inspired Artificial Intelligence for creative problem-solving.
 My general interest is to enable creative problem-solving and creation of new useful knowledge in cognitive AI systems, and the study/modeling of human creativity.